League Rules

 Tie Games – Semi-Finals and Finals:

-If time allows: If there are no other time restrictions on the end of the game, extra inning(s) will be played with international rules (1 out, last out from previous inning starts at 2nd base).
+If time allows (within normal curfew rules): Extra inning(s) will be played with international rules (1 out, last out from previous inning starts at 2nd base).
 If time does not allow, the tie will stand with 1 point awarded to each team.

 Note: In the event both teams finish with 3 points then the regular season standings will break the tie